merlinvn/OUCRU-Malaria-Sim-v3.0.2/README.md

 On Mac, you can install the BOOST libraries with HomeBrew.

+##### 3. Install YAML library

-3. You will need to install the YAML markup language library
+You will need to install the YAML markup language library

 On Linux,

-  sudo apt-get install libyaml-cpp-dev
+`sudo apt-get install libyaml-cpp-dev`

-And on Mac use HomeBrew,
+And on Mac use HomeBrew.

+##### 4. Install GSL library

-4. You will need to install the GSL library (www.gnu.org/software/gsl/).
+You will need to install the GSL library (www.gnu.org/software/gsl/).
 Again, for Linux:

-  sudo apt-get install libgsl-dev
+`sudo apt-get install libgsl-dev`

 and use HomeBrew on Mac.

-5. You will need to install the cmake library.
-Again, for Linux:
+##### 5. Install cmake Library

-  sudo apt-get install cmake
+`sudo apt-get install cmake`

 and use HomeBrew on Mac.

-6. You should now be able to build the executable with the following steps
+#### 6. You should now be able to build the executable with the following steps

 6a.
 After you have cloned or downloaded the source code repository, in the main root folder type

-  cd cmake
+  `cd cmake
   mkdir build
   cd build
-  cmake ..
+  cmake ..`

 and this should generate the makefiles that you will need for compilation

 6b.
 Now type

-  make -j 1
+`make -j 1`

-You can substitute "-j 2" or "-j 3" above if you want to use more than one processor for building the project.
+You can substitute `-j 2` or `-j 3` above if you want to use more than one processor for building the project.
 The build should just take a few minutes.
 Hopefully, you will not see any error messages.

 6c.
 Now type

-  cd bin
+  `cd bin
-  ./MaSim
+  ./MaSim`

-and this should display some messages to the console telling you how the executable file "MaSim" should be used and what options you can place on the command line.
+and this should display some messages to the console telling you how the executable file `MaSim` should be used and what options you can place on the command line.